Poker Position: Why The Best Way to Play Is In Position

 Because the play always starts from the seat to the left of the dealer button, this means that it goes around the whole table before it reaches you, and all your opponents have had to reveal some information about their hand before you have to make any decisions.

-Poker can seems delightfully easy when you’re playing in position.
+Poker decisions can feel more straightforward when you’re playing in position, thanks to the extra information you have before acting.
 When you’re joining a table, spend some time observing the table and try your best to get the seat to the left of the weak players at the table.
 This way, you’ll get the most possible time being in position and can wield that positional power against the weaker players who don’t have the know how to recognize what you are doing or defend against it.

 Disadvantage: Playing Out of Position